MY SON’S MENTAL ILLNESS

 Fifteen years into fatherhood, mental illness burst into my son’s life and took up long-term residence.
 So did chaos, friction, tears, lying, arguments, anger, and disrespect.
 Then drugs.
 Then jail.
-Then death.
+And finally, death.
 As is often the case, guilt, self-doubt, and self-criticism also moved in, right into my heart.

 So it’s probably no surprise that I began to approach Father’s Day with a lot of restraint after David’s world began its downward spiral.
 If great kids proved that I was a successful father, David’s lying, stealing, drug abuse, and jail time obviously proved that I was a failure.
-I couldn’t honestly accept “Happy Father’s Day!” wishes, or rejoice over the memories of the past year, knowing that I’m a fraud, filled with shame, embarrassment, and self-hatred.
+I couldn’t honestly accept “Happy Father’s Day!” wishes or rejoice over the memories of the past year, knowing that I was a fraud, filled with shame, embarrassment, and self-hatred.

-Years later, though, someone challenged me with a question: If I’m a failure as a father because of my child’s actions, aren’t I also saying that my mentally-ill child was a failure as a person because of his actions?
+Years later, though, someone challenged me with a question: If I was a failure as a father because of my child’s actions, wasn’t I also saying that my mentally-ill child was a failure as a person because of his actions?